gofynd/fdk-client-python/documentation/platform/CONFIGURATION.md

 ### getOtherSellerApplicationById
-Get other seller application by ID.
+Get other seller's sales channel by ID